Kalyanikute/Road-Accident-Dashboard-Tableau-/README.md

 # Road-Accident-Dashboard-Tableau-
-This project analyzes road accident data using Tableau, providing interactive insights into casualties, accident causes, and risk factors.
+This Tableau-based dashboard was created in response to a specific client request to analyze road accidents from 2021 and 2022, providing data-driven insights into casualties, vehicle types, accident severity, and location-based patterns.